yug-rajani/yug-rajani.github.io/index.md

 Beyond studies, I have contributed as a Research Assistant at the [NU WiNS Lab](https://ece.northeastern.edu/fac-ece/dkoutsonikolas/nuwins/), analyzing 5G mm wave data in Boston, and engaged as a Teaching Assistant, helping students comprehend Database Design concepts.

 As a former Software Engineer at [Crest Data Systems Pvt.
 Ltd.](http://crestdatasys.com), I successfully delivered software solutions meeting clients' needs, honing my collaborative and independent problem-solving skills.
-I also mentored interns in Elasticsearch, guiding their professional growth.
+I also mentored interns in Elasticsearch, guiding their professional development.

 Eager for growth, I'm actively seeking Software Development Engineer (SDE) internship/co-op roles for Spring/Summer 2024.
 If you know any relevant positions or wish to connect, please [reach out](mailto:rajani.y@northeastern.edu).